kubetail-org/edge-csrf/packages/nextjs/README.md

 # Next.js

-This is the documentation for the Edge-CSRF's Next.js integration.
+This is the documentation for Edge-CSRF's Next.js integration.
 The integration works with Next.js 13 and Next.js 14.

 ## Quickstart